OWN-OCCUPATION DISABILITY INSURANCE EXPLAINED

 If you have limited your occupation to the performance of the material and substantial duties of a single medical specialty or to a single dental specialty, that specialty would be considered your regular occupation.

-This is important because it enables you to continue to practice medicine if you want.
+This is important because it allows you to continue practicing medicine if you want.
 A surgeon may consider working as a general practitioner if disabled, and will still be able to receive his or her disability benefits.

-More than any other occupations, physicians and dentists need a true own-occupation disability insurance policy, especially if you have narrowed the scope of your practice to a specialty or sub-specialty.
+More than any other occupation, physicians and dentists need a true own-occupation disability insurance policy, especially if you have narrowed the scope of your practice to a specialty or sub-specialty.

 There are Two General Versions of “Own-Occupation” Disability